Atharva91/Customer-Churn-Prediction-Analysis/README.md

 then the organiztion can use various multiple startergies like offering Discounts or giving an extension in their current plan for maximizing Retention.

 This project Consist of :
 1.)
-Main file - Where all the code is wriiten
+Main file ( Churn Pred Analysis) - Where all the code is wriiten 2.)
-2.)
 PPT - A brief presentation of Churn Prediction Analysis 3.)
 Power BI Dashboard